 Changes in milk, intestinal infections or problems in the baby's stomach can cause changes in the stool, and it is important for parents to be aware of the characteristics of the baby's poop as it may indicate changes in the child's health status.

 Therefore, it is important to consult your pediatrician whenever there are sudden changes in the stool, especially when accompanied by other symptoms such as decreased appetite, vomiting or irritability, so that the baby is evaluated and starts the appropriate treatment soon.

-Changes in baby's stool color are related to the speed that food passes through the gut, type of food, or health problems, as shown below:
+Changes in baby's poop color are related to the speed that food passes through the gut, type of food, or health problems, as shown below:

-The yellowish color is normal in the babies poop, especially those who are fed only with breast milk.
+The yellowish color is normal in the babies poop, especially those who are fed only on breast milk.
 When fed with milk formula, the feces are dark yellow, more brown-colored.
-Thus, yellow poop should only be source of concern when in the form of diarrhea.
+So, yellow poop should only be source of concern when in the form of diarrhea.

-Green color appears in the baby's stool especially in the first week of life or when it is exclusively breastfed, then becoming a light green color.
-However, this color may also be due to the presence of infection, change of milk, intolerance to some food or the use of medication.
+Green colored poop normally appear in baby's in the first week of life or when they are exclusively breastfed, then becoming a light green color.
+However, this color may also be due to the presence of infection, changes in milk, intolerance to some food or the use of medication.
 See more in: causes for green poop in babies.

 In addition, if the poop is greenish shiny and has a foam texture, it may be a sign that the baby is feeding only in the beginning of the breastfeed, which is composed mainly of water.

 What to do: If the poop develops this color after the second week of life or if the green tone gets stronger, you should see your pediatrician to identify the cause of the problem.
 If the stool is dry and frothy, you should let the baby dry the entire breast before changing your breast, because only then will it be able to ingest the milk fat and the calories needed to grow healthy.